weareyipyip/elixir-cached-contentful/README.md

 # Elixir Cached Contentful!

 A simple way to fetch data from Contentful and cache them to avoid over 9000 API requests!!

 There are only basic functionalities for entries and assets.
 More features coming soon, so enjoy this for now.

-If you want to contribute, do a pull request with an argument why it should be merged and we will determine if it's awesome enouh.
+If you want to contribute, do a pull request with an argument why it should be merged and we will determine if it's awesome enough.

 Cheers and enjoy!